CesarBayone/100DaysOfCode/Log.md

 **Today's Progress**: Moving forward in the laravel journey, learning about the enviroment, routes and composer.

 **Thoughts:** I'm getting excited to be honest.

+### Day 6: February 10th, 2019

+**Today's Progress**: Spent a couple of hours with laravel, i learned a bit about models and how laravel makes it so easy to interact with a database.

+**Thoughts:** Nice Sunday.